heydibyendu/Personal-ChatGPT/README.md

     Streamlit Interface: Simple, interactive front end powered by Streamlit for seamless user experience.
     Customizable Configuration: Adjust configurations to tailor the model’s responses to specific domains or personalities.
     Hosted on Hugging Face Spaces: Convenient hosting with Hugging Face for easy access and deployment.

+🚀 Quick Start

+Clone the Repository

+Install Dependencies

+Ensure you have the necessary Python libraries installed.

+bash

+pip install -r requirements.txt

+Set Up OpenAI API Key

+You'll need an API key from OpenAI to use their API.
+Set this in your environment variables:

+bash

+export OPENAI_API_KEY="your_openai_api_key"

+Run the App

+Launch the app with Streamlit:

+bash

+    streamlit run app.py

+    Host on Hugging Face Spaces

+    To deploy on Hugging Face, make sure your repository includes a space.yml configuration file as described in the Spaces Configuration Reference.

+📁 Project Structure

+plaintext

+├── app.py                # Main Streamlit application file
+├── requirements.txt      # Dependencies required to run the app
+├── space.yml             # Configuration file for Hugging Face Spaces hosting └── README.md             # Project documentation

+⚙️ Configuration

+You can adjust the following settings in app.py to personalize the app:

+    Model Settings: Customize the response generation by adjusting LangChain configurations.
+    Conversation Memory: Enable or disable memory features to retain context across conversations.

+For more details on configuring Spaces, refer to the Spaces Configuration Reference.